beau4ta/employee-scheduler-project/README.md

 * https://employee-scheduler-project.herokuapp.com/

 ## New_Technology
 We were tasked with finding and using at least one new library, package, or technology that we haven’t discussed yet.
-We found and decided to use Regex.
+We decided to use nodemon.
+Nodemon is a tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected.

+We also decided to use Regex.
+Regex is also known as regular expression.
+Regular expressions are used to perform pattern-matching and "search-and-replace" functions on text and we used it for our password validation.

 The following is a snippet of our regex code: